altaga/Open-Driving-Monitor/README.md

       pip install opencv-contrib-python

-Una vez hecho esto y podras usar todos los modulos de OpenCV en la RPi4 incluyendo el OpenCV DNN.
+Once this is done you will be able to use all the OpenCV modules on the RPi4 including the OpenCV DNN.

 ## Jetson Nano: